 Working towards a more ambitious scenario of reducing air pollution naturally comes at a price.
 Still, the IEA believes that, in addition to its positive impact on health, pursuing this path would also bring economic benefits that would far exceed the costs.
-An impact study by the European Commission corroborates this hypothesis, concluding that the economic benefits of the new EU air quality policies can be twenty times higher than the costs of implementing them.326 What hampers more determined action by the public authorities is the fact that the costs are immediate, whereas the benefits will only be visible in the medium to long term.
+An impact assessment by the European Commission corroborates this hypothesis, concluding that the economic benefits of the new EU air quality policies can be twenty times higher than the costs of implementing them.330 What hampers more determined action by the public authorities is the fact that the costs are immediate, whereas the benefits will only be visible in the medium to long term.

-Similarly, the costs and benefits of the energy transition are not evenly distributed across member states.
-If all EU countries stand to gain in terms of public health, the IEA evinces that the Eastern European Countries, which are currently heavily dependent on traditional solid fuels for their heating needs, would derive the greatest relative benefits from an accelerated energy transition.
-According to the IEA scenario, they could gradually replace their existing heating system with less polluting boiler systems.327
+Similarly, the costs and benefits of the energy transition are not evenly distributed across Member States.
+If all EU countries stand to gain in terms of public health, the IEA evinces that the Eastern European Member States, which are currently heavily dependent on traditional solid fuels for their heating needs, would derive the greatest relative benefits from an accelerated energy transition.331

-In this context, the idea of a "social pact" for the energy transition is particularly salient.
-As we have already seen, the Eastern European countries also need to address major challenges for they are more affected than other member states by job losses and employment redefinitions.
+In this context, the idea of a Social Pact for the energy transition is particularly salient.
+As we have already seen, the Eastern European Member States also need to address major challenges for they are more affected than other Member States by job losses and employment redefinitions.
 A package is required to develop a systematic approach to the costs and benefits of the energy transition.
-The social pact would enable the EU to have a better grasp of the social challenges and opportunities the energy transition brings, whether for the EU as a whole or for individual countries.
+The Social Pact would enable the EU to have a better grasp of the social challenges and opportunities the energy transition brings, both for the EU as a whole and for individual countries.